scipy-conference/scipy_proceedings/papers/chris_drake/chris_drake.rst

 in addition to the primary operators ``Not``, ``Or``, and ``And``, expressions also natively support the secondary ``Xor``, ``Equal``, ``Implies``, and ``ITE`` (if-then-else) operators.
-By transforming all secondary operators operators into primary operators, and pushing all ``Not`` operators down towards the leaf nodes, you arrive at what is known as "negation normal form".
+By transforming all secondary operators into primary operators, and pushing all ``Not`` operators down towards the leaf nodes, you arrive at what is known as "negation normal form".